 20. A settlement report is usually provided by your solicitor that details the settlement of the property transaction.

 If you are looking to sell your home, please contact us or complete the Vendor’s questionnaire here and one of our team will be in contact with you.

 Alternatively, if you are looking to purchase a property, you may complete our Purchaser’s questionnaire here.

-Burke & Associates Property Division
+Burke Lawyers Property Division

-At Burke & Associates Lawyers, we have a depth of experience in working with and assisting both vendors and purchasers in the conveyance of their property, whether vacant land, residential or commercial real estate.
+At Burke Lawyers, we have a depth of experience in working with and assisting both vendors and purchasers in the conveyance of their property, whether vacant land, residential or commercial real estate.
 We assist owner-occupiers, investors and property developers in the legal process.
 Our experienced Property lawyers provide support from start to finish and guide you through the conveyancing process.